SDG16 Peace, Justice and Strong Institutions

 The SRC can provide guidance, assistance and support to students throughout their learning journeys.
 Student Advocacy is proudly supported by the SRC with a Student Advocacy Officer available to help students understand and navigate relevant University policies and processes and to articulate their issues.

-CQUniversity's Region Engagement Committee Terms of Reference helps us to identify external local stakeholders, build and strengthen relationships with our local communities, and link CQUniversity to local issues.
+The University's Region Engagement Committee Terms of Reference helps us to identify external local stakeholders, build and strengthen relationships with our local communities, and link the University to local issues.

-CQUniversity's nine Associate Vice-Presidents are situated across our local campuses and play an active role in leading the engagement with local external stakeholders. that explicitly details the giving and receiving of gifts for staff.
+Our Associate Vice-Presidents are situated across our local campuses and play an active role in leading the engagement with local external stakeholders.

 Our Audit Risk and Finance Committee monitors corporate behaviour on several variables including ethics.
 Refer to the Audit Risk and Finance Committee Terms of Reference, in particular, clause 2.41.

-CQUniversity has a Gifts and Benefits Policy and Procedure
+The University has a Gifts and Benefits Policy and Procedure.

-Intellectual and academic freedom is essential to CQUniversity's culture and the University's employee rights are recognised and protected as detailed in the Central Queensland University Enterprise Agreement 2017 ( refer Clause 43, page 69).
+Intellectual and academic freedom is essential to the University's culture and our employee rights are recognised and protected as detailed in the Freedom of Speech and Academic Freedom Policy and the Central Queensland University Enterprise Agreement 2017 (refer Clause 43, page 69).